 - Take advantage of any premium adjustments you may qualify for.

 - Consider doing a workers’ compensation audit, which looks at your payroll, classification codes and ex-mod factors.

 - Clear safety procedures, tools and communications can also significantly help you with your workers' compensation insurance costs.
 Oftentimes, the work comp carrier has established programs to utilize so that you can improve your own program.

 Educate your clients to minimize losses

 Perez believes that one of the best things she can do for her clients is to educate them on the risks of being a contractor.
 “We show them how to cover their risks as much as possible with contracts, invoices, disclosures and hold-harmless agreements,” she relates.

 “We talk about what it costs for workers’ comp and where to get it,” she continues.
 “Job safety and OSHA requirements.
 Recordkeeping and tax filings.
 Environment and pollution laws.
 General liability, commercial auto, and tools and equipment insurance.
 These are all topics our clients need help with.
 If we can get them up to speed on these basics, it goes a long way toward ensuring their success and reducing their risk of defaulting on a project.”

 Thank you, Deisy Perez, for being a great Old Republic Surety client and for the work you do on behalf of our industry!

 Have more questions about worker's compensation?
 We'd be happy to help!
 Contact an appointed agent, or reach out to an Old Republic Surety branch nearest you.

-Eric Kirchner is Vice President of Commercial Surety for Old Republic Surety.
+Eric Kirchner is National Director of Strategic Relationships for Old Republic Surety.
 He is responsible for creating, managing and directing commercial surety programs along with growing existing business by enhancing agency relationships.
 Eric has over 28 years of surety experience.
 He was an underwriter and also has developed a strong marketing strategy involving business growth within existing accounts and successful development of program business.